JemimaBecker/Part-II-Project_work/Week 4: top_10.md

 ### 7:ENSMUSG00000086052 Gm11802

-Antisense to Tox (ENSMUSG00000041272, thymocyte selection-associated high mobility group box)
+Antisense to Tox (ENSMUSG00000041272, thymocyte selection-associated high mobility group box).
+Not significant variance :(

 "TOX is also a member of a small subfamily of proteins (TOX2, TOX3, and TOX4) that share almost identical HMG-box sequences.[8]
 TOX3 has been identified as a breast cancer susceptibility locus." https://en.wikipedia.org/wiki/TOX